Fifth Generation

 Mary married Robert Frederick LAYTON.

-Della married Walter Hatten COPE on September 22, 1915.
-The marriage ended in divorce.
-Walter was born on May 6, 1890 in Willard, Shawnee County, Kansas, USA, died on March 27, 1962 in Holton, Jackson County, Kansas, USA at age 71, and was buried on March 30, 1962 in Holton, Jackson County, Kansas, USA.
+Della married Walter Hatten COPE on 22 September 1915.
+Walter was born on 6 May 1890 in Willard, Shawnee County, Kansas, United States, died on 27 March 1962 in Holton, Jackson County, Kansas, United States at age 71, and was buried on 30 March 1962 in Holton, Jackson County, Kansas, United States.

 Children from this marriage were:

-116 M ii.
-Richard Warren COPE was born on October 4, 1919 in Denison, Jackson County, Kansas, USA, died on November 7, 1947 in Chicago, Cook County, Illinois, USA at age 28, and was buried in Holton, Jackson County, Kansas, USA.
+118 M ii.
+Richard Warren COPE was born on 4 October 1919 in Denison, Jackson County, Kansas, United States, died on 7 November 1947 in Chicago, Cook County, Illinois, United States at age 28, and was buried in Holton, Jackson County, Kansas, United States.

 Richard married Helen ROVINSKI.

-Military Draft Registration: World War I Draft Registration, June 5, 1917, , Jefferson County, Kansas, USA.
-67
+• Military Draft Registration: World War I Draft Registration, 5 June 1917, , Jefferson County, Kansas, United States.
+75

-He worked as a farmer in June 1917 in McLouth, Jefferson County, Kansas, USA.
-67
+• He worked as a farmer in June 1917 in McLouth, Jefferson County, Kansas, United States.
+75

 Children from this marriage were: